British logistics in the Falklands War: Ascension

 The number of personnel on the island increased to about one thousand, of whom around 120 were Navy, 60 were British Army, and 800 were RAF.
 This exceeded the capacity of the island's water supply, and McQueen instituted draconian measures to limit the number of personnel on Ascension Island, in some cases sending people back on the planes they arrived on.
 In early May, the USAF flew in fourteen planeloads of portable accommodation in the form of 31 twelve-man living units.
 Each was self-contained, with its own air-conditioning, bunks, showers and toilets.
 They were erected in five days by British and American personnel.
-The Army's 30 Signal Regiment established direct telephone circuits to the UK, and its 2 Postal Regiment provided mail and courier services.
+The Army's 30 Signal Regiment established direct telephone circuits to the UK, and Detachments of 2 Postal & Courier Regiment, Royal Engineers provided mail and courier services.
 By June, some 20,000 mailbags had passed through Ascension.
 A detachment of 9 Ordnance Battalion established laundry facilities in a disused laundry.
 Service cooks from all three services prepared a thousand meals per day through three field kitchens.
 Intelligence sources warned of a possible Argentine attack on Ascension, perhaps using special forces and a long-range civilian airliner like a Boeing 707.
 Concerns about the vulnerability of the base led to three RAF Harriers being assigned for air defence on 10 May.
 These were replaced by McDonnell Douglas F-4 Phantom IIs on 24 May.

-Hermes reached Ascension on 16 April, and Fearless, Stromness and the five LSLs the following day.
+Hermes reached Ascension on 16 April, followed by Fearless, Stromness and the five LSLs the following day.
 Canberra and Elk arrived on 20 April, having refuelled at Freetown.
 By this time, cargo planes were arriving at Wideawake Airfield at a rate of eight per day, and 1500 LT of supplies had arrived, a third of which were earmarked for the 3rd Commando Brigade.
 Stores were difficult to identify, as many were poorly labelled, making it difficult to distinguish real ammunition from training ammunition.
 When cargo was not properly logged on arrival, it became difficult to know whether or not an item had been delivered.
 There was no security at the airfield, so goods were subject to pilferage.
 D Squadron, 22 Special Air Service Regiment, helped themselves to special ammunition and weapons belonging to the 3rd Commando Brigade, which they thought were just lying around.